solfang/solfang.github.io/_posts/summer_processing_faq.md

 You need a <!-- db_item-768088-0 --> / <!-- db_item-768087-0 --> / <!-- db_item-768086-0 --> to get access to the 'Mass Process' button in the processing menu.

-Note that mass processing only works with *Shaking, Grinding, Chopping, Drying, Filtering, Heating*.
-Also, it only works on stackable items.
-For example, you can't mass dry fish because they take up 1 inventory slot each.

 ## 4. What does processing mastery do?

 Processing mastery increases the number of crafts ('batches') you can perform at once through mass processing.
 For example, with `1020 mastery` you can perform `90 crafts` at once.

+# marker.
+#Tood: move tbale to q3 and change q4 to should I use mass processing? + lik to q6
+#todo: change mastery table from 3 to 2 cols
 At 10x higher craft time this ends up being `90/10=9` times faster than regular processing.

 Also note that at the lowest possible mastery bracket you can process 10 items at once, which has the same throughput as regular processing.
 The more mastery you have, the more mass processing starts to outperform regular processing.